Activities that are eligible for funding under a particular grant's guidelines.

 Only the MPS superintendent has authorization to sign letters of support for grants sought by outside agencies.

 A document that presents the relationships between available resources, planned activities, and desired changes or results.
 The logic model describes the sequence of activities designed to bring about change, and how activities will link to program results.

 A contribution of money or services from sources other than the grant funder that will support the grant program/project.

-Routine service provided by Grants Development Services to detect unusual over / under spending or, in some instances, programmatic challenges.
+Routine service provided by grant development staff to detect unusual over / under spending or, in some instances, programmatic challenges.

 - Students come first.

 - Wherever students are learning is the most important place in the district.

 - Educators and school staffs have high expectations for all students, and provide the foundation for their academic success.

 - Leadership, educator development, and child-driven data-informed decision making are keys to student achievement.

 - Involved families are integral to increasing student achievement.